 Then complete the Big Five Inventory of Personality and bring both of them to your meeting.

-- Once you’ve met with Professor Smith or Mr. Lawson, they will suggest to you a range of education abroad experiences that meet your goals and preferences.
+- Once you’ve met with us, we will suggest to you a range of education abroad experiences that meet your goals and preferences.
 Research each of these offerings and make a list of preferences.

 - Then submit your application!
 Remember these application deadlines: